 In the third quarter of 2024, we identified an error related to the accounting for noncontrolling interests in our consolidated joint ventures, which include buy/sell clauses.
 The error related to the appropriate classification of these noncontrolling interests as redeemable and recognition of these redeemable noncontrolling interests at the maximum redemption value for each period.
-The Company assessed the materiality of the error on its previously issued financial statements in accordance with the SEC's SAB No. 99 and SAB No. 108 and concluded that the amount was not material, individually or in the aggregate, to any of its previously issued financial statements in the current period.
+The Company assessed the materiality of the error on its previously issued financial statements in accordance with the SEC's SAB No. 99 and SAB No. 108 and concluded that the amount was not material, individually or in the aggregate, to any of its previously issued financial statements, but would have been material to certain of our financial statements in the current period.
 Accordingly, we have revised our previously issued financial information.
 All relevant prior period amounts affected by these revisions have been corrected in the applicable Notes to the Consolidated Financial Statements, as appropriate.
 Any prior periods not presented herein may be revised in future filings to the extent necessary.